preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 Most headings can be used to sort the list.

-What fields to display on each tab can be selected in the settings, se below, but note the follwing fields on the "Published" tab:
+What fields to display on each tab can be selected in the settings, se below, but note the following fields on the "Published" tab:

 + **Status**: You can see this column on the Drafts tab as well.
 On the Published tab, status can either be Published or Unpublished.
 + **Document Id**: The first time a Controlled Document is published, it’s assigned a Document Id.
 This id is then the same through all published editions.